fredrtve/TS-Workspace/apps/kbtv-client/README.md

 Angular has been chosen as framework primarily for learning purposes.

-The application has no tests, and should therefore be used with caution.
-This is a big todo.

 [Open live demo](https://kbtv.z16.web.core.windows.net/demo)

 ## Motivation

 Primary motivation for this project is assisting a small renovation company in managing missions and related images, documents and timesheets.
 In addition there has been a focus on learning new technologies and software principles.

 ## Features